kchapelier/node-mathp/README.md

 * [trunc(value)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/trunc)

-All polyfills are tested with mocha+chai against the specifications described by the 25th revision of the draft for the 6th Edition of the ECMAScript Language to ensure optimal conformity.
+All polyfills are tested with mocha+chai against the specifications described by the 25th revision of the draft for the 6th Edition of the ECMAScript Language to ensure optimal compliance.

 ### Additional methods